t-mullen/woot-crdt/README.md

 ### `w.receive(op)`
 Receive an operation object from another sequence.

+### `w.value()`
+Get the full string content of the sequence.
+Useful for initializing the view.

 ### `w.on('insert', (event) => {})`
 This event fires when a remote insertion has been integrated.
+Useful for updating the view.
 Event object looks like:

 ```javascript
 {